huntforhomesaz/cleanout2closing-site/content/guides/assisted-living-move-tucson-what-happens-to-the-house.md

 ---

-## Step 6 â€“ If you decide to sell, what it looks like in Tucson
+## Step 6 — If you decide to sell, what it looks like in Tucson

 If you decide the house should be sold, the steps usually look like this: